Nurses and healthcare workers face unique risks. Learn about insurance options, typical premiums, and how shift work affects your coverage.

 Solution: Ensure your policy explicitly covers shift work and irregular hours.
 Some policies include "duties" definitions rather than just "hours" definitions, which better suit healthcare workers.

-Research consistently shows shift work increases health risks:
+Research consistently shows shift work is associated with elevated health risks:

-Insurance implication: These elevated health risks may affect your premiums and require disclosure.
-However, they also underscore why Income Protection is essential for healthcare workers.
+Insurance implication: These elevated health risks may affect underwriting and require disclosure.
+They also help explain why Income Protection is a particularly relevant cover for healthcare workers.

 1. Agreed Value contracts: